eytangf4/Movie-Recommendation-System/README.md

 ## 🖼️ UI Features

+- Glassmorphism card layout for all pages
-- 🔍 Search bar with release year support
+- Responsive design with Bootstrap
-- ➕ Add/remove inputs dynamically
+- Autocomplete and dynamic add/remove for movie inputs
-- 💯 Ratings out of 100
-- 🔄 Real-time loading bar while generating results
+- Real-time loading bar while generating results
-- 🎬 Personalized, ranked recommendations (excluding what you already rated)
+- Personalized, ranked recommendations (excluding what you already rated)
+- Library and one-off recommendation flows

 ---

 ## 🔮 Future Ideas

-- [ ] Filter by genre, media type, or maturity rating
+- [ ] Filter by genre or year
-- [ ] Show movie/TV posters via TMDb
+- [ ] Show movie posters
-- [ ] Save user profiles and rating history
 - [ ] Pagination and mobile optimization

 ---